-Reading about different writers in Paris Review and their writing environment and styles in writers room series provided an illuminating read, sneak peek into their lives.
-It is interesting how we all draw heavily from our society when we write.
+Reading about different writers in Paris Review and their writing environment and styles in writers room series provided an illuminating read, a sneak peek into their lives, it is interesting how we all draw heavily from our society when we write.

 Although these are crude comparisons and in no way confining it’s a rather generalised example only.